Iraqi forces launch offensive on last Islamic State stronghold in Mosul

 U.S.-backed Iraqi forces on Sunday launched a ground offensive to dislodge Islamic State militants from their remaining stronghold in Mosul, in the western part of the city, and put an end to their ambitions for territorial rule in Iraq.

-Iraqi Prime Minister Haider al-Abadi announced the start of the offensive, asking Iraqi forces to “respect human rights” during the battle and to take care of those displaced by the fighting.
+Prime Minister Haider al-Abadi announced the start of the offensive in the northern Iraqi city, asking the armed forces to “respect human rights” during the battle and to take care of those displaced by the fighting.

 Islamic State militants are essentially under siege in western Mosul, along with an estimated 650,000 civilians, after they were forced out of the eastern part of the city in the first phase of an offensive that concluded last month, after 100 days of fighting.